 “Fafa-je.
 We are being chased.”

 Fafa-je screams, but not for him.
-They scurry backward toward the lanternlight of the soldiers, body backlit and face beautifully obscured aside from the long, dark-brown hair, a pistol, and, oh, a maskless smile.
-A smile he recognises from decades ago, in 1906.
+They scurry backward toward the lanternlight of the soldiers, body backlit and face beautifully contoured by long, dark-brown hair and, a maskless smile.
+A smile he recognises from years ago, 1906.
 Rage flounders like a fountain, impotently splashing downward.

 “You piece of sh–“

 “I am so glad you have arrived.
-This communist ruffian forced me to act as his guide, in the hope of destroying all that is the glory of our empire.
-For the past years, they have held me captive.”
+Years have I been kept from ruling my nation by this ruffian.
+He forced me to act as his guide, in the hope of destroying all that is the glory of our empire.”

 The soldiers aren’t civil in apprehending him.
-The basket goes spilling with his blood.
+The rice basket goes spilling along with his blood.
 In the commotion of various cries, one calm voice stands out, gritty like an empty mortar and pestle.
 A second traitor enters, a frightfully large man, adjusting his glasses with the spread of his left palm.
-The old word socialism had been desecrated by the traitors to socialism, indeed.

 “Naoshare, this is what has become of you?”